babaissarkar/ssplot/README.md

 Any Java version less than 15. (and more than 6).

 # Installation
 1. Install Java runtime (JRE).
-2. Optionally, install Apache Commons Math library (if you want the experimental 3d support).
+Version 14 preferred.
+Versions 15 and higher requires some more work,and is explained in the last section.
+I use OpenJDK 14, which can be downloaded from [here]().
+2. Download and install Apache Commons Math library (version 3) in your `CLASSPATH`.
+(Make sure it is installed in `/usr/share/java` for Linux, which is the case if it is installed by the package manager such as `apt`.
+You don't have to set the `CLASSPATH` for Linux.
+It is automatically done by the `ssplot` script.)
-3. Download the latest release from the releases section.
+3. Download the latest release of SSPlot from the releases section.
 (You can also clone this repository, either using `git clone` or using the Code menu in this page (Code -> Dropdown -> Download ZIP))
 4. Extract the ZIP if you downloaded it.
 5. Enter the folder inside the ZIP (or the cloned folder) and open a terminal there.
-6. Run using `./ssplot` from your terminal/command line.
+6. Run using `./ssplot` from your terminal/command line (For linux).
+7. Alternatively, for other OSes, see the next section.

+# Other OSes.
+Steps are same, except that,
+1. You have to set the `CLASSPATH` yourself.
+You can search the internet for how to do that for your OS.
+Make sure that the `CLASSPATH` contains the Apache Commons Math library (version 3) and `SSPlot.jar`.
+2. Make sure you can access the `java` command from the JRE.
+You probably have to set another variable called `PATH`.
+The `java` command may be called something different in your OS.
+3. Run the `java` command with argument `math.plot.PlotterFrame`.
+If everything is okay, the main window of SSPlot will open.

 # Compilation
 You will require Java JDK, Apache Ant and the Apache Commons Math library (version 3).